arkanoeth/Binance_Futures_analysis_V1/README.md

 -**This tool definitely should include a better user experience by adding a graphical interface, allowing users to easily view this data and interact with it in real-time.**

+If you have any doubts do not hesitate to contact me, I´m happy to help you!

 **This tool is intended for educational purposes only.
 The creator cannot be held responsible for any outcomes that may arise from its use in actual trading.**